openflighthpc/flight-control/README.md

 Rake tasks such as generating daily reports, recording instance logs and recording instance details can be scheduled by defining their timings in `config/schedule.rb`.
 Once updated in this file, corresponding cron syntax can be determined by running `whenever` in the command line, or your crontab updated automatically with these lines by running `whenever --w`.

+In production, if deployed using dokku, whenever should not be used.
+Instead, necessary cron entries can be determined using the rake task `rake deployment:crontab:staging` or `rake deployment:crontab:production` These should be added to the host's crontab, not the application container's.

+### Background jobs

+The majority of scheduled tasks are carried out as background jobs.
+In development these are by default performed `inline`, meaning they are sequential.
+In production, if a `REDIS_URL` environment variable is set, resque is used instead to process these jobs, with jobs assigned to queues and carried out by resque workers in parallel.
+Jobs are placed in the queues high, medium and low, reflecting the priority the resque workers will complete them in.

+The application's `Procfile` creates a container specifically for resque in dokku and creates 5 resque workers.
+This will require monitoring and possibly increasing as the number of active projects grows.

+The use of `inline` or `resque` can be overridden by defining an environment variable of `QUEUE_ADAPTER`.
+This may be useful if you want to run rake tasks with text output in production, as with resque the output will be made a resque worker (and so not visible in the console the rake task is made from).
+E.g. `ENV['QUEUE_ADAPTER']=inline rake daily_reports:all[latest,true,true,true]`

+Admins can view the status of resque by visiting the path `/resque`

+**Note**: the version of the dokku-redis plugin on our hosting instances is outdated, and so to prevent issues `config/initilizers/resque.rb` includes logic to ensure Control can successfully communicate with the (old) version of redis.
+If we update dokku-redis and then the version of reddis this will likely no longer be required.

 ## Visualiser

 ### Users